Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/fey-warrior-2024.md

 **Feywild Slip.** You can step in and out of the Feywild.
 As a bonus action, you can expend a Fey Energy Die, rolling it and multiplying the number rolled by 5 feet.
 You can magically teleport to an unoccupied space you can see, a distance equal up to the result.

 **Silver Tongue.** When you make a Charisma (Deception or Persuasion) check, you can expend a Fey Energy Die, rolling it and adding the number rolled to the result.
+You can do so after rolling the d20, but before the DM decides the consequences of the roll.

 # Level 7: Fey Adept
 You've found new ways to utilize your Fey Energy, detailed below.